 Top Places To Visit in Iceland

 It seems like everyone and their abuela is getting in on the Iceland hype train.
-Over the last five years, my social media feed has exploded with stunning landscape pics of people sitting in turquoise blue waters contrasted by lily-white snow backdrops.
+Over the last five years, my social media feed has exploded with stunning landscape pics of people watching the eerie glow of the northern lights contrasted by lily-white snow backdrops.

 "Witness Earth’s natural drama on full display during a journey to Iceland, where geysers burst, glaciers gleam, and volcanoes simmer above surreal lava fields."